National Career Readiness Certificate (NCRC)

-There are two ways to get your certificate:
+There are two ways to get your paper certificate and digital badge:

-- Your assessment provider pays for and provides the certificate to you.
+- Your assessment provider pays for and provides the certificate and/or activates the digital badge for you.

-- Your assessment provider does not provide the NCRC to you, so you create a free account on MyWorkKeys.com,* gaining access to your score transcripts and your NCRC achievement details.
+- Your assessment provider does not provide the WorkKeys NCRC to you, so you create a free account on MyWorkKeys.com,* gaining access to your score transcripts and your WorkKeys NCRC achievement details.

 *NOTE: It is possible a MyWorkKeys.com account was already created for you.
 If so, you may have received a physical certificate or an email that contains the information you need to access your MyWorkKeys.com account.
 Please see Accessing Your Pre-Created Account Quick Start Guide (PDF)